Relativistic hydrodynamics from projection operator method: Discussion

 \section{Discussion}

+Here, we discuss the slow dynamics is determined by the Landau's variables $\{ \dele, \delp^i, \deln \}$ and the Landau frame is natural for the hydrodynamics.

+First, we study modes of the equations for $\{ \dele, \delp^i, \deln, \delj^i \}$, which include both of the Landau and Eckart frames in the projection operator method.
+We will show that those modes are the same as of the Landau equation.
+Namely, the slow modes are determined only by the Landau's variables, and the current density $\delj^i$ contains an irrelevant part for the slow dynamics.

-Here, we discuss the results obtained in the previous section.
-In the derivation of the Eckart equation, we eliminate the momentum density from the equations for $\{ \dele, \delp^i, \deln, \delj^i \}$.
-Then, the Eckart equation has $\{ \dele, \deln, \delj^i \}$ as the dynamic variables, apparently.
-Nevertheless, the Landau's variables $\{ \dele, \delp^i, \deln \}$ describe the slow dynamics, even for the Eckart equation.
+Furthermore, we discuss the dynamic variables of the Eckart equation.
+The Eckart equation has $\{ \dele, \deln, \delj^i \}$ as the dynamic variables, apparently.
+Nevertheless, we shall show the slow part of $\delj^i$ is determined by $\{ \dele, \delp^i, \deln \}$, actually.
 To illustrate this fact, we consider the Onsager reciprocal relation in the Eckart equation.
-If we regard $\{ \dele, \deln, \delj^i \}$ as independent variables, the reciprocal relation is violated.
-In contrast, if we regard $\delp^i$ as an independent variable instead of $\delj^i$, we will find that the relation is satisfied.
-This result shows that the slow part of $\delj^i$ is determined by $\{ \dele, \delp^i, \deln \}$.
+If we assume that the time reversal property of $\delj^i$ is odd, the reciprocal relation seems to be violated.
+On the other hand, if we regard $\delj^i$ is a dependent variable of $\{ \dele, \delp^i, \deln \}$, we will find that the relation is satisfied.
+Namely, $\delj^i$ in the Eckart equation is projected on the Landau' variables and its time reversal property is not odd.

-Also, we discuss the instability of the Eckart equation.
-The Eckart equation has an unstable mode.
-However, we will find that the equations for $\{ \dele, \delp^i, \deln, \delj^i \}$ do not have the unstable mode and also have the same mode as the Landau equation does.
-We will show that the unstable mode arises from the expansion about $\partial_0 $ in Eq. (\ref{eq:zexpansion}).